ratala321/ratalablog/content/post/what_is_the_ubisoft_gamelab/index.md

 **the same day** the teams were required to be confirmed.

-It was a butthead decision, but the teacher responsible for the process was super comprehensive.
+It was a butthead decision, but the teacher responsible for the process was super understanding.
 We were originally 3 when we talked to him.
 So I started my search for 5 other members.

-The first 2 others were pretty easy to find, just two others (great) programmer friends.
+The first 2 others were pretty easy to find, just two other (great) programmer friends.
 But now, I had to find artists and a designer.

-I was spamming email all over the place.
+I was spamming emails all over the place.
 I was so lucky to stumble upon two great artists, and one nice designer.

 You see, there isn't a ton of game universities with a program